hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 Likewise, on the Indology Yahoogroup, in behavior reminiscent of colonial signs reading “Indians and Dogs are not allowed”, some Indologists proposed using languages (such as French and German) in which Indians are normally not proficient for their internet discussion.
 To prevent Indians not knowing German and French from participating in discussions, German Indologist Roland Steiner[^26] started his posts in German.
 This was approved by Lars Martin Fosse[^27] and of course by Michael Witzel[^28].

 As an another example, let us look at what happened on the Liverpool Indology list, there were 650 members, of which an overwhelming majority were Americans and Europeans.
 From March 1999 to April 2001, the moderator Dominik Wujastyk (another signatory of the Witzel Petition) expelled about 15 members, all of whom were Indians.
 This itself would be deemed as racism by the usual 4/5th rule in the United States.
 The Indians were expelled for any imaginable reason – rudeness, excessive posts, lengthy posts, advertising and what not.
 In fact, such flaws for which Indians were expelled, could be seen to a much greater extent demonstrably in the posts of European/American Indologists, notably Robert Zydenbos, Michael Witzel, Lars Martin Fosse (another signatory of Witzel petition) – their posts were often filled with abuses (‘fascist’. ‘liar’ etc. used for other list members) but these people were never touched; or mildly rebuked at the most.
 In contrast, Indians and others sympathetic to Hindus (e.g. Subhash Kak, Koenraad Elst for e.g.) were harassed so much by Western Indologists (many of them signatories to Witzel Petition) with the perfect connivance of Dominik for their views that they had to leave the list.
 These people had maintained their politeness till the end but the harassment and name-calling became unbearable.
-Moreover, Dominik tolerated 250 posts from Western Indologists deriding the level of science and engineering<span style="text-decoration:underline;"> </span>in India in a period of two months (this is strange because Indologists have little appreciation of science themselves!) in late 2000, another 250 posts using sarcastic and totally un-academic language on Indus script decipherment of Rajaram et al (who was not present to defend himself) but expelled Indians left and right when they protested against insults to Indians in general.
+Moreover, Dominik tolerated 250 posts from Western Indologists deriding the level of science and engineering<u> </u>in India in a period of two months (this is strange because Indologists have little appreciation of science themselves!) in late 2000, another 250 posts using sarcastic and totally un-academic language on Indus script decipherment of Rajaram et al (who was not present to defend himself) but expelled Indians left and right when they protested against insults to Indians in general.
 Needless to say, Witzel was not found wanting and played a leading role in this fracas[^29].
 >
 ### 3.5 Michael Witzel said – “Indians living east of Delhi are ‘empty’”